GreengageDB/greengage/README.md

 * __src/backend/gpopt/__

-  Contains the so-called __translator__ library, for using the GPORCA optimizer with Greenplum.
+  Contains the so-called __translator__ library, for using the GPORCA optimizer with Greengage.
 The translator library is written in C++ code, and contains glue code for translating plans and queries between the DXL format used by GPORCA, and the PostgreSQL internal representation.